Reverse Total Shoulder Replacement

 A reverse replacement of the shoulder joints is essential for patients with an extreme tear of the shoulder muscles.
 This includes cuff tear arthropathy, or where surgery for arthritis or fracture management cannot yield a positive outcome.
 The rotator cuff normally holds the shoulder in place.
 If the torn shoulder is unstable a traditional replacement will not work.

 In a normal shoulder replacement, the muscles and tendons attach to the shoulder blade to make the shoulder joint intact.
-But sometimes, the tendons are extremely torn that they can barely attach to the shoulder bone.
+But sometimes, the tendons are extremely torn and they can barely attach to the shoulder bone.
 This causes severe destruction of the shoulder joints and irreparable loss of the rotator function that requires a reverse operation.

 In addition, you may require a reverse shoulder surgery if you have the following symptoms: